Experimental Efficient Influence Sampling of Quantum Processes: Introduction

 \section{Introduction}

-The development of large-scale, multi-qubit quantum computers aims to achieve promising quantum advantages in practical applications, markedly outperforming classical systems~\cite{RN85,doi:10.1126/science.abe8770,RN89,gao2024enbq}.
-Realizing this potential requires accurate learning and characterizing the building blocks of quantum computers, such as quantum gates and processes, for performance assessment and noise diagnosis across various architectures~\cite{RN88,RN94,RN90,RN87}.
-Fully characterizing an $n$-qubit process through quantum process tomography (QPT)~\cite{doi:10.1080/09500349708231894,PhysRevLett.78.390,PhysRevLett.93.080502,RN83} demands $O(4^n)$ queries, rendering it impractical for large systems due to exponential resource consumption~\cite{10.1063/1.4867625}.
-Efforts have been devoted to developing novel techniques that overcome the limitations of QPT, such as randomized benchmarking~\cite{PhysRevLett.106.180504}, classical shadow~\cite{PhysRevResearch.6.013029,PhysRevLett.127.200501}, and quantum verification~\cite{PhysRevA.101.042316,PhysRevLett.128.020502}.
-Yet, these approaches often rely on multi-qubit gates or extensive prior knowledge~\cite{PhysRevA.102.022410}, limiting their practical implementation and scalability.
-This motivates the exploration of efficient and hardware-friendly methods that extract partial, yet particularly relevant, information about the quantum process.
+The development of large-scale, multi-qubit quantum computers promises practical quantum advantages beyond classical capabilities~\cite{RN85,doi:10.1126/science.abe8770,RN89,PhysRevLett.134.090601}.
+Realizing this potential requires accurate characterization of quantum gates or processes for performance assessment and noise diagnosis across diverse architectures~\cite{RN88,RN94,RN90,RN87,PRXQuantum.6.030202}.
+Fully characterizing an $n$-qubit process via quantum process tomography (QPT)~\cite{doi:10.1080/09500349708231894,PhysRevLett.78.390,PhysRevLett.93.080502,RN83} demands $\mathcal{O}(4^n)$ queries, which is prohibitive at scale due to exponential resource consumption~\cite{10.1063/1.4867625}.
+Alternative approaches, such as randomized benchmarking~\cite{PhysRevA.77.012307,PhysRevLett.106.180504,PhysRevLett.108.260503,PhysRevLett.109.080505}, classical shadow~\cite{PhysRevLett.127.200501,acharya2023,PhysRevResearch.6.013029}, and quantum verification~\cite{PhysRevA.101.042316,PhysRevLett.114.140505,PhysRevLett.128.020502}, alleviate some costs and show advantages in their specific scenarios, but often rely on multi-qubit gates or extensive prior knowledge~\cite{PhysRevA.102.022410}, limiting their scalability and broad applicability.
+This motivates the development of scalable, hardware-friendly protocols that complement existing techniques and speed up characterization.

-A key property, often overlooked yet crucial in practice, is how strongly a quantum process influences specific qubits.
-For instance, an $n$-qubit quantum processor might have several faulty qubits where noise corrupts identity operations, leading to irreducibly high influence on them.
-In contrast, some processors may effectively utilize only $k$ tunable qubits, leaving the others unaffected with near-zero influence.
-Identifying which qubits are most and least influenced by the quantum process is therefore essential.
-To this end, we introduce \textit{influence sampling}, a method that quantifies the influence function $\text{Inf}_S[\Phi]$ of a quantum process $\Phi$ on any subset $S$ of qubits, generalizing the concept of influence from classical Boolean functions~\cite{FISCHER2004753,montanaro2010quantum,bao2023testing}.